itsmeadarsh2008/How-to-automate-a-Telegram-Bot-with-Python/README.md

-# How-to-automate-a-Telegram-Bot-with-Python
-This is a tutorial for those who want to create a Telegram-Bot with Python
 <h1>How to automate a Telegram-Bot with Python</h1>

 Hello guys 👋, today we are going to automate a Telegram-Bot with Python.
 Before starting the tutorial you must have installed ```Python``` in your computer.
 Python can be installed through the [offical website of Python](https://python.org)